cloudflare/cloudflare-docs/content/pages/functions/wrangler-configuration.md

 ### Production and preview deployments

-Once you are ready to deploy your project, you can set the configuration for production and preview deployments by creating a new deployment containing a `wrangler.toml` file.
+You set your Pages project's [production branch](/pages/configuration/branch-build-controls/#production-branch-control) and [preview branch](/pages/configuration/branch-build-controls/#preview-branch-control) via the Cloudflare dashboard.
+Using `wrangler.toml`, you can set the configuration for production and preview deployments to suit your project's needs.

 {{<Aside type="note">}}

-For the following commands, if you are using git it is important to remember the branch that you set as your [production branch](/pages/configuration/branch-build-controls/#production-branch-control) as well as your [preview branch settings](/pages/configuration/branch-build-controls/#preview-branch-control).
+For the following commands, if you are using Git it is important to remember the branch that you set as your [production branch](/pages/configuration/branch-build-controls/#production-branch-control) as well as your [preview branch settings](/pages/configuration/branch-build-controls/#preview-branch-control).

 {{</Aside>}}